What is shadow data?

-In simple terms, shadow data is your company’s data that is copied, backed up or housed in a data store not governed, under the same security structure, nor kept up-to-date by security or IT.
+In simple terms, shadow data is your company’s data that is copied, backed up, or housed in a data store not governed, under the same security structure, or kept up-to-date by security or IT.

 At one point, shadow IT was scary, a major threat to the security of an organization’s data.
 However, as the challenge became more known and companies took it seriously, teams figured out how to manage and contain it.